jbamuro/waccamole/README.md

 If you need wifi, Slate is the recommended one to go with. however, you *can* make mango's perform adequately with wifi on dedicated APs.

-The routers can be powered via usb, so you might be tempted to plug it into the ALLS.
-However, ALLS USB ports aren't always live, so startup will be a race condition between the game's network check & error and your router's boot/connection.
-It's best to plug it into wall power instead.
+The routers are powered via usb, so you can plug it into the ALLS.
+However, ALLS USB ports aren't always live, so startup will be a race condition between the game's network check & error and your router's boot/connection, particularly if you are on a Mango.
+It's best to plug it into wall power instead (also on wifi, you'll want more current).
+If you're wired on creta/slate, you'll be fine off ALLS usb.
+Something to note, having the Creta reboot every so often helps them stay connected, probably because NAT connection state loss on (an) upstream router(s).

 Total Power plugs needed: 4